Shamanth-GiT/Daily-Coder-UMass-Rately/docs/milestone-1.md

 **Solution Idea:**
 While I know Google already has the the `Popular Times` feature, it is not very accurate as it is a generalized tool.
 My app will be more localized and specific to community participation and hence - I am hoping - be more fine tuned and relevant to the actual crowd levels.
 A wepapp such as this one will allow many students to build a reliable gym discipline that fits into their busy daily schedules.

+## Functionality
+I am hoping to establish a one-page web application that is initialized to show a poll that requests for crowd info based on gym regions (Floor 1, Floor 2, Floor 3):
+- very busy
+- moderately busy
+- not busy
+- view status

+In addition, users can submit a photo to further emphasize the crowd level.

+Upon completion a status section appears on the page that provides users with the live crowd info, based on the statistics users can then make decision as to waiting until later or to go upon view.
+The data used to measure crowd level will include:
+- count of poll responses
+- frequency of each poll option
+- Area of gym
+- Time of day
+- Images